ericbannon/qubetics-ubuntu22.04-validator-docker/host-utilities/README.md

 Samples a 10 minute window to see the top 10 most active peers for helping configure persinstent peer settings in config.toml

+### net_stability_watch.sh

+Polls the cosmovisor.log for 10 minutes to detect network stability issues, timeouts and flapping

 ### telegram-bot folder

 Includes auto update TG messages script examples, node maintenance notifications, and more